guravtanvi/Web-Development-Tools-Methds-INFO-6250/Recipe-App/README.md

 * You may add icons and background images but there is no requirement to do so
 * You may use `express`, `cookie-parser`, `uuid`, and any other modules that have been used in class

-## Restrictions
-* You must provide meaningful, and where applicable, ACTIONABLE error messages for your user on the page (for service calls)
-* You should use no external libraries of any kind save for those explicitly allowed
-* Do not use React
-* Your JS, HTML, and CSS files must uphold the best practices from class (some, but not all, are listed below)
-* You may not use floats to do more than manage flowing text with images
-* You may not use HTML tables or CSS table layouts
-* Do not have any files in your PR except for the exam (no files from other assignments, for example)
-* Do not use var
-* Do not use alert
-* Do not use terrible variable names
-* Do not have console.log debugging messages or commented out code
-* The only permitted client-side storage is a single cookie to track login
-* Do not use window.location or other redirects
-* You may not use CSS preprocessors, minifiers, or other tools to modify your CSS
-* There should only be a single page load